perma-id/w3id.org/swot/README.md

-# IOMUST: internet of musical things ontology
+# SWOT: Semantic Web of Things Ontology

 Contact: Francesco Antoniazzi (francesco.antoniazzi AT unibo.it)